f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

 When you click **Add**, you will be prompted to provide the configuration details for a remote HTTPS server where the images can be downloaded from.
 In the current F5OS versions there is no option to upload directly from your browser (this will be added in a future release).
 You will need to have a remote HTTPS server that allows downloads to import images into the system via the GUI.

+You can alternatively upload F5OS images for both the system controllers and the chassis partitions using the **Sysyem Settings > File Utilities** page.

 .. image:: images/velos_software_upgrades/image5.png
   :align: center
   :scale: 70%